New York Sports Betting – Bet On Sports Legally In NY

 Federal Laws In Play

-Yes and no. According to American gambling laws the Professional and Amateur Sports Protection Act, or PASPA, state-regulated sports betting was prohibited until 2018 when the act was overturned by the Supreme Court.
-This means that there aren’t any Las Vegas-style sportsbooks located within state limits.
-There also aren’t any NY-based online sportsbooks that are legally accepting bets.
-The Federal Wire Act strictly prohibits US-based online sportsbooks, hence the state could not authorize this form of betting even if they wanted to.
+Yes.
+According to American gambling laws the Professional and Amateur Sports Protection Act, or PASPA, state-regulated sports betting was prohibited until 2018 when the act was overturned by the Supreme Court.
+While New York permitted in-person betting at upstate casinos, the state is pending a bill to legalize online betting statewide.
+The Federal Wire Act strictly prohibits US-based gambling businesses from sending gaming information and wagers across state lines.

-State Laws That Affect Sports Betting In New York
+State Laws That Affect Sports Betting In NY

 Sportsbooks That Are Legally Licensed To Accept New York Residents

 New Yorkers still have a way of legally participating in sports betting through licensed offshore sportsbooks.
 Our team of industry professionals has compiled unbiased reviews and a list of offshore gambling sites that provide sportsbooks.
-These sites have all been verified to have the necessary legal licensing and regulation to operate, strong security profiles, Vegas-style betting lines and wagering types, features like live and mobile betting and added incentives that keep you coming back for more.
-Click the links provided to be taken to the sportsbooks directly so you can check them out for yourself.
+These sites have all been verified to have the necessary legal licensing and regulation to operate, strong security profiles, Vegas-style betting lines, and wagering types, features like live and mobile betting and added incentives that keep you coming back for more.

 |Site Name||Current Bonus||U.S.||Visit Site|